 “They have to look at the criteria, see what they have in place and see whether it fits.
 It needs to be understood that the leadership are the drivers.
 They need to check, challenge and ask the right questions.”

 And certainly, organisations like FIN are there to help institutions become self-aware, even if no-one is yet clear on how Ofsted will interpret the Framework for levels 6 and 7.
 And FIN’s main message is that if you get the quality right, relatively smooth inspections will follow.

 And Boffey also wants to remind us all what this is about – the learners:

 “Ofsted is a different way of working.
-Ofsted is not the enemy.
-They are looking for what is in the best interests of the learners.
+They not the enemy.
+Ofsted are looking for what is in the best interests of the learners.
 They are looking for high standards.
 The Framework is seen as the best way to deliver those objectives.”

 “You are doing something for the benefit of the learner, that’s in line with the Framework, that will also benefit your inspection readiness.”